Dispensing errors: where does responsibility lie?

 “Foster a culture of learning and risk prevention within your organisation”

 What can be learnt from the mistake?
-There are several factor which may have caused the problem to arise:
+There are several factors that may have caused the problem to arise:

 - Are the products’ packaging similar?